essenciary/cursor-pm-rules/chat-prompt.md

 <!-- start a new chat and use this prompt -->
 I want you to follow the coding rules in .cursor/rules and work on the epic file I'm about to share.

-Please read and confirm you understand:
+Read and confirm you understand:
 1. The AI Coding Agent Policy in .cursor/rules
 2. The epic file with tasks
 3. That you should research documentation when uncertain
 4. That you should NOT mark tasks as complete until I explicitly approve
-5. That you should use today's actual date

 **Requirements Processing:**
-I will also provide requirements for new work.
+I will provide requirements for new work.
 When I do, you should:
 1. **Analyze the requirements** and convert them into well-defined tasks and subtasks
 2. **Task Guidelines**:
    - Each task should be focused around a specific feature or component